APPROVED AND ACCEPTED:

 - Developing a written telecommuting contract with the supervisor that describes how telecommuting will be handled in accordance with County policy.

-Telecommuting may be terminated at the request of either the worker or management.
-If a worker’s application is denied by their manager, or if the worker is removed from the Telecommuting Program by the manager, s/he will have the right to request a mediator to meet with them and the manager to attempt to develop a feasible telecommuting plan.
+Telecommuting may be terminated at the request of either the employee or management.
+If an employee’s application is denied by their manager, or if the employee is removed from the Telecommuting Program by the manager, s/he will have the right to request a mediator to meet with them and the manager to attempt to develop a feasible telecommuting plan.
 The mediator shall be a member of the Telecommuting Committee.

 All applications, whether approved or denied, will be reviewed by the Human Resources Director and the County Manager.
 The Telecommuting Committee will review all approvals and denials.